Jean-Serge/my-kernel/README.md

 You can use another virtualizer or even test it directly on a computer (as long as you know what you are doing).*

+### OSX

+On OSX you can use the shell script to build a cross-compiler for this project.

 ## Build

 The following command will build a kernel executable called **kernel**.